Guruvayur Temple

 Pre-colonial age: In the 14th century, the Tamil literature “Kokasandesam” refers to a place named “Kuruvayur” and in the 16th century (fifty years after Narayaniyam was composed) there are also multiple references to Kuruvayur.
 In Old Tamil, “kuruvai” means “sea”, hence the village on the Malabar Coast may be called Kuruvayur.

-ALSO READ Malampuzha
+ALSO READ Harihareshwara Temple

 The earliest temple records date back to the 17th century.
 The earliest mention of the many important Vishnu temples of Kerala is found in the songs of Alwars, Tamil saints, whose timeline is not exactly fixed.
 However, by the end of the 16th century, Guruvayur had become the most popular pilgrimage center in Kerala.